 When I visited South Africa, Kruger National Park had an exploding elephant population.
 They had to move many of elephants to a nearby wildlife refuge, but they only had equipment to move the smaller ones – the females and the young.
 They couldn’t move the adult males due to size, so the father elephants were left at Kruger.
-What happened was interesting for scientists as well as psychologists – without their fathers around, the young male elephants started acting out.
+What happened was interesting for scientists as well as sociologists and psychologists – without their fathers around, the young male elephants started acting out.
 They terrorized other elephants.
 Even when their mothers intervened, it did little to change their behavior.

 Through research, we know that young men often react the same way without a positive relationship with a father figure.
 In the United States, 24 percent of children live in a fatherless home.
 Children without a father are more likely to experience a number of issues, including drug and alcohol abuse and child abuse.
 They are also four times more likely to live in poverty.
 Interestingly, we have also found that when a father figure is present, children are more likely to have higher academic achievement as well as a stronger sense of well-being.

 After celebrating the male role models in our lives on Father’s Day, I wanted to share more about a new(ish) trend in the social sector – fatherhood programs.
 They are built on a significant amount of research that shows that fatherhood – in whatever form it comes (e.g., uncle, male mentor, grandfather) – matters.
 We have found a number of evidence-based practices that can be woven into social sector programs.